I am pleased to share with you “NSW Creative Industries - An Economic Snapshot.”

 The number of creative industries professionals living in regional NSW has increased.
 For example, the Illawarra has doubled its number of creative industries employees and now has the second-largest number of creative industries employees of the NSW regional areas.

-We have used the excellent QUT Centre for Creative Industries & Innovation ‘intensities approach’ to determine what to include in the creative industries.
+We have used the excellent QUT Centre for Creative Industries & Innovation ‘intensities approach’ and their calculations of employment data to determine what to include in the creative industries.
 The report has a handy technical appendix to show you what we have and have not included, compared to earlier definitions used in Victoria and in NSW.

 Enjoy the full report!